The Community Committee and friends planting trees around Victor Harbor 2019.

 Dr Fred Heddle Scholarship

-The Rotary Club of Victor Harbor (RCVH) created a scholarship to honour Dr. Fred Heddle, OAM, in recognition of his exceptional service to Rotary and the community.
+The Victor Harbor Rotary (VHR) created a scholarship to honour Dr. Fred Heddle, OAM, in recognition of his exceptional service to Rotary and the community.

 This scholarship is not offered on academic merit alone.
 Rather, it is to provide financial assistance to students who would find it difficult to complete secondary schooling or commence and complete tertiary education due to financial constraints.